 - Where were the accused officials when the trials were taking place?

 - In the end, what happened to the accused officials?

 You might have to show the clip two or three times to allow students to answer all of these questions.
 You could also divide the questions among the class so that students only have to listen for answers to two or three questions.
 After showing the clip, students can share their answers with the class.
 Ultimately, all students should end this activity knowing basic facts about post-war trials in Turkey.

-"Take a stand" Activity: The next activity requires students to synthesize their beliefs about justice and their understanding of the Armenian Genocide, especially the events following the Armenian Genocide.
+"Take a stand" Activity (see Barometer teaching strategy): The next activity requires students to synthesize their beliefs about justice and their understanding of the Armenian Genocide, especially the events following the Armenian Genocide.

 - Label the four corners of the room with signs reading: Strongly agree, agree, disagree, and strongly disagree.

 - Explain to students that you will read a statement and give them a minute to record responses in their journal.
 [Suggested statements follow the directions for this activity.]

 - Then students will get out of their seats and "take a stand" in the corner that best represents their opinion.